-Scraping tools allow you to extract data from different sources, which can be later integrated into your systems.
+Start by deploying scraping tools to gather additional data points from the web.
+They allow you to extract data from different sources, which can be later integrated into your systems.

 Email parsing tools can extract data from incoming emails.
 Web scraping tools can extract data from web pages.
-Whereas OCR software, like Nanonets, can help you extract data from documents, excel, CSV, or more.
+Meanwhile, OCR software, like Nanonets, can help you extract data from documents, Excel, CSV, or more.

-Another way to enrich data is to do it manually.
-Simply find the kind of data you want to enrich and enter the data into a worksheet or database.
-The main drawback is that it takes up a lot of time, and ROI can be on the lower side.
+There's no replacement for the human eye for reviewing the nuanced details.
+The process is simple: you find the data you want to enrich and enter the data into a worksheet or database.
+The main drawback is that it takes up much time, and ROI can be lower.

-If you have a clear idea of what data you need to extract, the sources, and the databases to connect, you can use data enrichment software.
+You can use data enrichment software if you have a clear idea of what data you need to extract, the sources, and the databases to connect.
 Such software can automate: